 There are a number of ways faculty can proactively support all students to have complete and comprehensive course notes, including:

-- Posting lecture presentations in advance of class.
+- Posting lecture presentations.

 - Crowdsourcing lecture notes.

 By posting lecture/course notes to the online course site in advance of class, learners can proactively review lecture content and prepare for class.
 Providing notes in advance also removes the individualized accommodation barriers for students with disabilities, as well as faculty.

 - Notes that include blank spaces where students can complete notes during the class.

 - A series of questions about the lecture that learners can answer in class and/or using weekly resources/readings.

 - A detailed outline of the lecture, with completed notes to be posted after the class.